Namib Naukluft Park

 Sesriem Canyon is located only 4 kilometres from Sesriem.
 The canyon, approximately 2 to 4 million years old, is up to 40 metres deep and about 3 kilometres long.

-Sossusvlei is one the places definitely worth to see in Namibia.
-Huge red sand dunes, camel thorn trees and vlei (shallow water pond) itself, filled occasionally after a good rains are the attractions of the area.
-Remember: visit dunes as early as possible (temperatures are not that high yet and you can take the best pictures), always carry a water with you, sun block cream is a must, as well as a hat.Sesriem Canyon, Namib Naukluft Park, Namibia
+Remember: visit dunes as early as possible (temperatures are not that high yet and you can take the best photos), always carry a water with you, sun block cream is a must, as well as a hat.Sesriem Canyon, Namib Naukluft Park, Namibia Petrified dunes is a feature of the Namib-Naukluft Park.

 Name.
 The name of Sesriem is derived from the fact that to reach water six ox thongs were used in old times.